What is Section 6 of the Transfer of Property Act, 1882?

 Introduction

-• In Section 6 of the Transfer of Property Act “what can be transferred” has been discussed.
-The section deeply talks about the various terms and exceptions which clearly define the things which get transferred in the Transfer of Property Act.
+• In Section 6 of the Transfer of Property Act, “what can be transferred” has been discussed.
+The section deeply talks about the various terms and exceptions that clearly define the things that get transferred in the Transfer of Property Act.

-• Section 6 of the Transfer of Property Act is a civil legislation that has a great impact on the issues related to the Transfer of Property, and gift deeds, with legal advice.
-We will talk about section 6 in detail in this blog.
+• Section 6 of the Transfer of Property Act is civil legislation that significantly impacts issues related to the Transfer of Property and Gift Deeds.
+This blog will discuss section 6 in detail.

 What is the Transfer of Property?